LahElr/my-small-tools/README.md

 Tested on Windows and Linux machines.
 It should also work on other OSs, but no test is done.

-* Known problem(s) : The console widow should be wide enough or the refreshing can't work proply; Unable to use Ctrl-C to stop on Windows for unknown reason.
+* Known problem(s) : The refreshing can't work proply if line is warped on displaying;

 ## SBU Crawler